AProgrammablePhoenix/VirtualProcessingUnit/README.md

 Actually, the language used to run tasks is not directly C++, it's VASM (which means Virtual ASM), which is a language that is representing simplified Assembly (really simplified) with pre-built procedures for string manipulations.

-Towards V1.3:
+Towards V1.4:
-- [x] Compile time values interpretation (instead of being forced to create a variable to each value).
+- [ ] Add binary operations
-- [x] Add 'include' instruction to allow spliting code through multiple files.
+- [ ] Implement "caller address saving/restoring" when using "call" instruction